sunshineo/wppatm/README.md

 ```

   * Create a *plugins.txt* file like https://raw.githubusercontent.com/sunshineo/wppatm/master/plugins.txt .
 List the plugins you want to install line by line.
-  * Create a *plugins.txt* file like https://raw.githubusercontent.com/sunshineo/wppatm/master/themes.txt .
+  * Create a *themes.txt* file like https://raw.githubusercontent.com/sunshineo/wppatm/master/themes.txt .
 List the themes you want to install line by line.
   * Run the script
 ```
 $ ./install.sh